Dogs gotta bark.

 What motivates you as an artist.
 Motivation is such an abstract: it’s driven by personality, ability, expectation, ambition, gender, age, needs, wants, desires… for me it relates more to surrendering to the id and ego, manifesting works that are connected to my own instincts as well as the influence exploration has..

 What is your process in making art?
-In sculpture I work in maquette forms, small scale models in clay or metal that are then scaled proportionally using state-of the art technology.
-I then rely on a team to realize the fabrication of large-scale works in resin, fiberglass, bronze or steel.
+In sculpture I work in scale models in clay or metal that are then scaled using state-of the art technology.
+Then into the hands of a team to realize the fabrication and installation of works.

 With paintings I tend to plot digitally to best understand the tension and relationships of the form, and how it reflects on others in a series.
 But once on the canvas the paint takes over.

-Photography becomes more capricious counting on a career as an art director and designer with peripheral vision that quickly edits the mind’s eye.
+Photography becomes more about peripheral vision that quickly edits the mind’s eye.
 Images can be complex compositions of massive digital files.
 Or not.
 My preference is shooting in single point perspective to imply the dimension of a subject rather than exposing it.

 I was maybe 6 or 7 spending unsupervised hours inventing – squatting with a bucket of water from the hose, a large brush gripped in my hand as I “painted” gestures across the foundation of the house.
 It was powerful.
 The unsealed concrete turned dark at my command, then vanished.
 Without doubt the genesis of a continual inspiration of line and form.
 Certainly a lesson on the ephemeral.